fanbyprinciple/fastai/README.md

 1. role of mini batches
 1. Math of basic neural network

+### chapter 6

+1. Multilabel classification
+1. using one hot ending and multicategoryblock
+1. getting data from image folders
+1. usingregression block

 ## Putting what you learnt in practice

 check out MicPie's guide : <https://github.com/MicPie/fastai-pytorch-course-vienna/blob/master/README.md>